US weighing options in Africa after Niger junta orders departure from key counterterrorism base | Law-Order

 - United States

-Pentagon deputy press secretary Sabrina Singh said Monday the US officials had "lengthy and direct" discussions with the junta officials that were also in part spurred by concerns over Niger's potential relationships with Russia and Iran.
+Pentagon deputy press secretary Sabrina Singh said Monday the US officials had ''lengthy and direct'' discussions with the junta officials that were also in part spurred by concerns over Niger's potential relationships with Russia and Iran. ''We were troubled on the path that Niger is on,'' Singh said.

-"We were troubled on the path that Niger is on," Singh said.
+White House press secretary Karine Jean-Pierre said the US was ''closely monitoring the Russian defence activities'' there in order ''to assess and mitigate potential risk to US personnel, interests and assets''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)